 Anyway, point I wanted to get at was that all 3 of those countries (and possibly others) use this word, but…they have different meanings for them:

 - In Colombia, it’s generally a positive term for a person, a compliment, that means someone who’s brave, determined, gutsy, a team player, hard worker, someone who doesn’t give up and does dangerous but worthwhile things.
-The best overall translation I’ve heard of the word in American English, that we use in an almost identical way, is “badass”, as in “Wow, he’s a badass” [meant in a complimentary way].
+The best overall translation I’ve heard of the word in American English, that we use in an almost identical way, is “badass”, as in “Wow, he’s a badass” [meant in a complementary way].
 This is the manner in which you saw it used in the above video, the best possible way I would translate what he says about her is “Because she’s a badass, damnit!”.

 - In Peru it’s generally more of a negative term, a pejorative, to refer to someone that means they’re acting or dressing an garish, crude, or overly loud manner in a seeming attempt to attract attention.